jong86/galactonomics/README.md

   # Galactonomics
-  * Economic simulation game set in space, created using smart contracts on Ethereum.
-Players can purchase a spaceship, travel to 7 planets, and then mine and trade commodities on those planets.
-After all 7 commodities are accumulated, they can be forged into unique Byzantian Crystals.
+  * Menu-based game set in space, created using smart contracts on Ethereum.
+Players can purchase a spaceship, travel to planets, and then mine and trade commodities on those planets.
+After a certain amount of commodities are accumulated, they may be forged into unique crystals, or sold at markets.